Sunshine Coast Pregnancy and Birth Care- what are my options?

 b) know that you will have to go to the GP clinic where sick people are for any of your pre and/or postnatal appointments.

 Private hospitals will have obstetricians to offer you antenatal and postnatal care and you’ll birth with your obstetrician or a backup obstetrician.
 Obstetricians are surgeons.
 I have always wondered why they look after low-risk, well women and babies, when there is little (any!?!) evidence to this.
 You can choose your OB in a private hospital (but they will have a clinic you will see them in for antenatal care).
 Your postnatal care will be limited to the hospital ward and an appointment at 6 weeks.
 Some of your appointments will also be with a midwife.
 Private OBs have access to medicare, and if you have private health insurance with pregnancy cover, you will be able to recoup some costs.
 You will need a referral from your GP to access a private OB.
 Keep this in mind if you are “low risk”, that your OB is trained to look for things that go wrong, and we know that in “low risk” women who have obstetric care, their outcomes are not as good as “low risk” women who have known midwives.
 Some local private obstetricians include: Dr Nerida Flannary, Dr Kylie Isaacs, Dr Kelvin Larwood, Dr George Bogiatzis, and Dr Kirsten Morrow.
 They all have their clients birth at Buderim Private Hospital.
+Their intervention rates and philosophy around birth vary, so best to ask whether they support what you want for birth, and what their intervention rates are.

 The best advise I can give you for your birth preparation is to find a care provider who aligns with what you want for birth.
 We know the outcomes for midwifery continuity of carer are superior- and not just for low-risk women, but high-risk women too.
 Meet with care providers (just as you would for venues and dressmakers when planning a wedding) and find the best fit for you and your family.
 Have a list of questions you'd like to ask and follow your intuiation to find someone who is best fit for you and your family.